oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 This sections allows you to enter information about container image registries that you will use in the project.
 For now, leave this empty and we will fill it in as we go through the guide.

 Now that your project settings are mostly complete, use the `File` menu, `Save All` option to save the project before you move on to creating the model for your domain.
-WKTUI will prompt you for the encryption passphrase you want to use with this project.
+WKT UI will prompt you for the encryption passphrase you want to use with this project.
 Choose whatever value you like; just try not to forget it!